 Siri blushed, hair turning red to match.
 “I mean. . .why did you just sit there?”

 Because I did not know what else to do, he said.
-I knew that we had to have a child.
+I knew that we need to have a child.
 So, I sat and waited for it to happen.
 We must be doing something wrong, for no child has come.

 Siri paused, then blinked.
 He couldn’t possibly. . . .
 “You don’t know how to have children?”